Explore systems innovation and healthcare transformation within an integrated health care delivery system.

-This unique environment is the setting for the KP Northern California Patient Safety Fellowship.
-Fellows combine clinical practice in their discipline with experiential and structured didactic learning to broaden and deepen their skills in patient safety and quality improvement.
-Organizational support, including project sponsorship, personalized mentoring and specialized training, prepares graduates of our program for careers as leaders and change agents.
+This unique environment is the setting for the KP Northern California Patient Safety Fellowship, a program that encompasses a broad area including systems innovation and healthcare transformation.
+Fellows combine clinical practice in their discipline with experiential and structured learning through project work, didactics, and discussion to broaden and deepen their skills in leadership, change management, systems design, patient safety and quality improvement.
+Organizational support, including project sponsorship, personalized mentoring, and specialized training, prepares graduates of our program for careers as leaders and change agents.

 Key areas of fellowship training include: